SableRaf/MoveP5/README.txt

 ----
 The standard psmove library is a binding of the PS Move API by Thomas Perl (http://thp.io/2010/psmove/) that gets automatically compiled from the original C code using SWIG.
 It works great but I wanted to make it more Processing-friendly and abstract the connection to the controllers.

-For example, the following code\u2026
+For example, the following code...

 if ((moveButtons & Button.SELECT.swigValue()) != 0)
       move.set_leds(0,150,255);

-\u2026 can be replaced by this:
+... can be replaced by this:

 if (move.isSelectPressedEvent())
   move.set_leds(0,150,255);